Ed Balls: Early career

 Between 1988 and 1990, Balls was a Teaching Fellow at Harvard University.
 He joined the Financial Times in 1990 as a lead economic writer until his appointment as an economic adviser to Shadow Chancellor Gordon Brown in 1994.
 When Labour regained power at the 1997 general election, Brown became Chancellor and Balls continued to work as his economic adviser, eventually becoming Chief Economic Adviser to the Treasury.

 Political career

 In July 2004, Balls was selected to stand as Labour and Co-operative candidate for the parliamentary seat of Normanton in West Yorkshire, a Labour stronghold whose MP, Sir Bill O'Brien, was retiring.
 He stepped down as Chief Economic Adviser to HM Treasury, but was given a position at the Smith Institute, a political think tank.
-HM Treasury and the Cabinet Office was subsequently stated that "the normal and proper procedures were followed".
+HM Treasury and the Cabinet Office subsequently stated that "the normal and proper procedures were followed".

 Member of Parliament

 In the 2005 general election, he was elected MP for Normanton with a majority of 10,002 and 51.2% of the vote.
 After the Boundary Commission proposed changes which would abolish his constituency, Balls ran a campaign, in connection with the local newspaper the Wakefield Express, to save the seat and, together with the three other Wakefield MPs (his wife Yvette Cooper, Mary Creagh and Jon Trickett), fought an unsuccessful High Court legal action against the Boundary Commission's proposals.

 In March 2007, he was selected to be the Labour Party candidate for the new Morley and Outwood constituency; unlike the previous safe Labour seat of Normanton, it was a marginal, which contained parts of the abolished Normanton and Morley and Rothwell constituencies, and was elected for the new seat in May 2010.
 On 5 February 2013, Balls voted in favour in the House of Commons Second Reading vote on marriage equality in Britain.
 Balls was a member of the Labour Friends of Israel.